OUR COMPANY HISTORY

 Tim, Bob's eldest son, began working for the firm in 1977.
 In 1988, Tim and his wife Karen bought the Mitre 10 store with vendor financing and a loan from the bank.
 In 1994, the 28 shareholders of the company were bought out by Tim and Karen for the ownership of the furniture stores and other assets.

-In 2015, Karen and Tim made the difficult decision to close the Mitre 10 store due to the lead up to their retirement.
-Tim and Karen's sons, Mark and Josh, are enjoying the city lifestyle in Sydney.
-Their daughter Kate, on the other hand, has happily chosen to remain in the Narrabri area and assist with the management of the remaining Logan & Co businesses.
+In 2015, Karen and Tim made the difficult decision to close the Mitre 10 store due to the lead up to their semi-retirement.
+Tim and Karen's sons, Mark and Josh, reside in Sydney.
+Their daughter Kate, on the other hand, has remained in the Narrabri area and assists with the management of the remaining Logan & Co businesses alongside Tim.

-Currently, there are six businesses in operation under the Logan & Co Pty Ltd ownership- Logan & Co Furniture and Bedding, Leading Appliances and Logan Funerals in Narrabri, Logan & Co Furniture and Bedding and Logan Funerals in Moree, and Logan Funerals in Goondiwindi.
+Currently, there are six businesses in operation under the Logan & Co Pty Ltd ownership- Logan & Co Furniture and Bedding, Narrabri Bi-rite Electrical and Logan Funerals in Narrabri, Logan & Co Furniture and Bedding and Logan Funerals in Moree, and Logan Funerals in Goondiwindi.

 STAFF HONOUR roll